ciscoecosystem/terraform-aci-pbr/README.md

 ## Caveats
 * Currently Consul nodes MAC address must be specified as `meta` in the Consul service definition
 * If the redirection policy becomes empty (no remaining healthy service), it is not deleted
-* All Consul services part of the same "Task" must be defined in the same ACI VRF
+* All Consul services part of the same "task" must be defined in the same ACI VRF

 **~>Note** This module only manages Redirection Policy lifecycle, it does not automate the creation of the Service-Graph temmplate and deployment.